xplosionmind/tommi.space/content/jam/public/Music.md

 Probably, as [Gilad Edelman](https://wired.com/author/gilad-edelman 'Gilad Edelman’s profile on Wired') points out in <cite>[You Should Listen to CDs](https://wired.com/story/you-should-listen-to-cds 'You Should Listen to CDs')</cite>, <q cite='https://hyp.is/ONwkwGQTEeyXXMNroZdLqw/www.wired.com/story/you-should-listen-to-cds/'>Streaming platforms just aren’t designed with the serious music fan in mind</q>.
 The hassle of getting into a shop and looking for what you want mutates into a pleasure if you consider it as part of the experience: breathing the atmosphere of a place that is becoming one of the rarest on the planet.

 While suggestions Spotify or its similars advance are [based on calculus and emotion-less considerations](https://tommi.space/the-power-of-decentralization#algorithms-as-black-boxes '“Algorithms as Black Boxes„ section in my essay “The Power of Decentralization„'), getting into a physical place provides a matchless feeling that makes up for any annoyance.
 If you do not know what you intend to listen, it is not a machine providing you (feeding you with) a suggestion.

+## Message

+In an era of empty music driven by money, I hate to ultimately evaluate an album based on the fact that it says something, rather than doing it on the basis of how well it says it.
+Having a message should be the natural, quintessential, feature of a music production.
+It is not anymore.
+(See [[Saviors]])

 ## Playing